vaskoGut/Learning/README.md

     A keys() method that returns an iterator of the elements in the set.

   12. ### try-catch
-      Wraps code that can fail and pass errortothe catch instead of crashing the app.
+      Wraps code that can fail and pass error to the catch instead of crashing the app.

   13. ### type-interface-diff
       Types in TypeScript are more flexible and can define primitive, intersection, union, tuple, or different types of data, while interfaces are used to describe the shape of an object